When’s Marvel? It’s leading off Evo Sunday.

 However, there’s another layer to it that was brought up by Michael “IFC Yipes” Mendoza, undoubtedly one of the most influential figureheads in the Marvel vs. Capcom community.
 As a whole, the series has too big a stake in Evo’s lore to be left out.

 Ever since Evo started in 1996 (known as Battle of the Bay back then), Marvel vs. Capcom as a series has been featured since 2000.
 Marvel vs. Capcom 2 was ran from 2000 to 2010, when it passed the baton to Marvel vs. Capcom 3 in 2011.
 Then, MvC3 was upgraded to Ultimate, and has been an Evo fixture…on every Evo Sunday since its inaugural tournament, no less…since 2012.
-It’s especially important to note that the Evo staff sent off Marvel vs. Capcom 2 before the next game came out, because they knew a new entry was on the horizon.
+It’s especially important to note that the Evo staff sent off Marvel vs. Capcom 2 before the next game, because they knew a new entry was on the horizon.

 So, given all of that, is it really asking too much to give Ultimate Marvel vs. Capcom 3 one last hurrah before Infinite launches later this year?

 I get it; games usually don’t get sendoff tournaments at Evo.
 But Marvel is different because of the rich history it has on its side.
-The fact that fans had to vote with their wallet to keep such a longstanding tourney pillar in the Evo lineup is poor form on the part of Joey Cuellar.
+The fact that fans had to vote with their wallet to keep a longstanding tourney pillar in the Evo lineup is poor form on the part of Joey Cuellar.
 I’m not saying he should be ashamed of himself for doing that, but I do hope that he thinks twice about excluding a fan-favorite title from the main lineup.

 Overall, while I still think that Marvel was unfairly shafted by being regulated to a player’s choice candidate, I’m satisfied with what Evo 2017 is going to bring.
 It’s a solid (if not somewhat redundant) lineup of games that’s sure to provide plenty of exciting moments, and even a few surprises, just as any Evo does.
 It’s going to be amazing, and I can’t wait to see what happens.